Whisky makers fear loss of global network under Scottish independence

 Many have voiced concerns about uncertainty about what currency would be used in an independent Scotland, financial regulation, taxation, and EU membership.
 Airlines have welcomed the planned abolition of air passenger duty.

-Frost said unprecedented investment programs by Scotland’s whisky producers showed they were confident that demand would continue to grow despite some economic hurdles in the short-run.
+Frost said unprecedented investment programmes by Scotland’s whisky producers showed they were confident that demand would continue to grow despite some economic hurdles in the short-run.

 China fell out of the top 20 markets, with direct exports declining nearly 30 percent to 51 million pounds.